mapillary/mapillary_sls/README.md

 ## :newspaper: News

-- Released patch v1.1 fixing some corrupt images - you will receive a link to download this patch if you already requested the data.
+*2020-07-14* - Released patch v1.1 fixing some corrupt images - you will receive a link to download it if you already requested the data.

 ## Description